GuanceCloud/guance-docs/docs/en/dataflux-func/headless.md

 Under the 🔍 column, you can view the uploaded file name and application type, and you can enter the file name to search; Click :fontawesome-regular-trash-can: to delete the current file.

-???+ attention "Instructions for Uploading"
+???+ warning "Instructions for Uploading"

     - The file size cannot exceed 500M and the file format must be zip;
     - The file name format is < app_id >-< env >-< version >, where `app_id` is required; Make sure that the unzipped file path of the zipped package matches the path of the URL in `error_stack`;